 What is Short Interest?

-Short interest refers to the number of shares sold but not yet repurchased or covered.
-The short interest of a company can be indicated as a number or percentage of shares outstanding and is looked at by investors to determine the prevailing sentiment over a stock.
+Short interest refers to the number of shares sold short but not yet repurchased or covered.
+The short interest of a company can be indicated as an absolute number or as a percentage of shares outstanding.
+The short interest is looked at by investors to help determine the prevailing market sentiment toward a stock.

 Short Interest: Shorting a Stock

 Recall that short interest is the “number of shares sold short but not yet repurchased or covered.”
 Therefore, it increases when more investors short a stock.
 Below indicates the process of shorting a stock: